-The mistress of The Drymen Inn is lovely.
+The mistress of The Drymen Inn is lovely woman.

 There were three busy tables having breakfast early, two couples and me.
 Mine, next to the windows.
 I was absent watching as it rained when he brought me the scrambled eggs.
 It’s raining, he told me.
 She grabbed a chair, and began to tell me that they opened a few months ago, that it was a very warm March and April, that she had done the entire West Highland Way a couple of times … Travelling alone makes people offer you a little more closeness, a little more sympathy, a little more kindness.
 All in all, a little more humanity.

-It cost me, but I had to leave the warmth of The Drymen Inn because of the rain and the Scottish wind.
+It took me, but I had to leave the warmth of The Drymen Inn because of the rain and the Scottish wind.